Table of Contents

 Lambda, but also for data store providers.
-And this is a very common reason
+And this is a common reason

 for that storage/compute split: the ability to figure out what a single user

-is costing you, adding some premium on top and come up with a crystal clear
+is costing you, adding some premium on top and come up with a good

 pricing model.
 Unfortunately nowadays this is extra ordinarily rare.
 Often

 the costs are made in a way, that getting your data out is getting complex